Researching treatments online

 What: What kind of information is provided?

-research done in university or government studies?
-Is there mention of
+- Is it a research-based news article?
+Does it cite research done in university or government studies?
+Is there mention of “randomized clinical trials”?
+These are the gold standard of science.

-• Is it a blog?
+- Is it a blog?
 Is it one person’s opinion, or are other sources included?
+What are the author’s credentials?
+Are they reliable?

-a forum.
-Chat rooms offer a wealth of practical tips for day-to-day coping with
+- Is it a forum (or “chat room”)?
+Anyone can speak in a forum.
+Chat rooms offer a wealth of practical tips for day-to-day coping with side effects.
+But they are not reliable sources for evaluating the success rate of treatments.

-about a treatment sold by the sponsor?
-If so, review multiple sources and look
+- Is it really just a sales piece?
+Does it make claims about a treatment sold by the sponsor?
+If so, review multiple sources and look for promises that are backed by credible research as described above.

 Why: Does the website identify its purpose?